slatedocs/slate/source/includes/_msgregs.md

 **Format**:      "The SNMP Test Alert did not send successfully."
 **Severity**:    Warning
 **Resolution**:  Verify the test alert content and retry.
+### MessageId: iLO.{version}.SNTPConfigurationManagedByDHCPAndIsReadOnly
+SNTP configuration is currently managed by DHCP and is therefore read-only.
+**Format**:      "%1 cannot be changed while DHCP is configured to provide SNTP settings."
+**Severity**:    Warning
+**Resolution**:  Disable SNTP configuration options in both DHCPv4 and DHCPv6 (see /Managers/n/NICs), and then reconfigure SNTP as desired with static settings.
 ### MessageId: iLO.{version}.SSOCertficateEmpty
 SSO Certificate is Empty.
 **Format**:      "Empty SSO Certificate."